Home Recipes Allspice Substitute (Best Recipe)

 How to Make Allspice Substitute

-Making allspice is an effortless task.
+Making allspice is effortless.
 Here’s what you’ll do:

 1. Grind each spice with a pepper grinder or mortar and pestle.
 If you purchase ground spices, you can skip this step.